How are mRNA vaccines changing drug discovery?

 - Prompt and flexible design

-A major step forward was done by BioNTech with the first successful mRNA vaccine against skin cancers (Nature, June 2016, doi: 10.1038/nature18300).
-They delivered mRNA coding for specific cancer cells proteins to antigen presenting cells (APCs) in lymphoid organs to trigger a specific immune response of the patient body toward the cancer cells.
-Last year, they went further with the concept of individualized mutanome vaccines, that are RNA-based treatments to drive immunity against a spectrum of cancer mutations (doi: 10.1038/nature23003).
+They provide thus a realistic and practical approach to personalized medicine.
+A major step forward was done by BioNTech, in 2016, with the first successful mRNA vaccine against skin cancers (Nature, June 2016, doi: 10.1038/nature18300).
+The authors delivered mRNA encoding for specific cancer cells proteins to antigen-presenting cells (APCs) in lymphoid organs to trigger a specific immune response of the patient’s body against cancer cells.
+A year after, the authors went further with the concept of individualized mutanome vaccines, which are RNA-based treatments to drive immunity against a spectrum of cancer mutations (Nature, July 2017, doi: 10.1038/nature23003).

 Capping protection and stability

 Protection of the mRNA depends notably on the capping structure in 5′.
 The ARCA method is classic and popular.
-It provides a CAP0 structure that is a pretty good protection.
+It provides a CAP0 structure which is a “pretty good” RNA protection method.
 Nevertheless, the capping efficiency is only around 60-70%.

 TriLink has developed modified mRNA with another type of reagents called CleanCap.
-The capping efficiency is far better >90%.
-The structure is the CAP1.
+Capping efficiency is far better (>90%).
+The structure is CAP1.
 It corresponds to the natural structure we can find in the cells.
 The translation is also improved providing more protein and so more function.